How an earthquake in Japan helped shape California's plan for the next tsunami

 The story was turned into a children’s book and video, which you can watch here.

-The California Tsunami Program supports efforts to increase the state's resilience to tsunami hazards.
+The California Geological Survey supports efforts to increase the state's resilience to tsunami hazards.
 Here is a poster dedicated to the impacts of the Tōhoku tsunami to the coast of California.

-When tsunami or coastal flood events occur or are forecast to occur in California, the California Geological Survey Tsunami Program deploys teams to make direct observations and collect perishable data.
+When tsunamis or coastal flood events occur or are forecast to occur in California, the California Geological Survey Tsunami Unit deploys teams to make direct observations and collect perishable data.
 Following the Tōhoku tsunami, the CGS helped organize multi-organizational field teams to collect additional information about the extent and impact of the tsunami.
-This Coastal Event Response Program also includes digital forms of data collection and web interfaces to share data in real time.
+This Coastal Flood Event Response also includes digital forms of data collection and web interfaces to share data in real time.

 - Preparation: Tsunami Hazard Area Maps and Data